 If you have a history of gallstones or chronic liver disease, you may be at increased risk for biliary obstruction.
 The board-certified medical team at Peak Gastroenterology Associates offers the latest diagnostic technologies on-site at their clinics in Colorado Springs, Castle Rock, Salida, Denver, Woodland Park, and Parker, Colorado, to quickly identify obstructions.
 Customized treatment plans focus on removing the blockage and preventing more serious health complications.
-Learn more about your options for treating biliary obstruction by calling the Peak Gastroenterology Associates clinic nearest you or by requesting an appointment online now.
+Learn more about your options for treating biliary obstruction by calling the Peak Gastroenterology Associates clinic nearest you or by requesting an appointment online.

 A biliary obstruction describes a blockage in your bile ducts, which carry bile from your liver and gallbladder through your pancreas and into your small intestine.
 Bile is a fluid your liver produces to help digest and absorb fats from your diet while clearing your liver of waste.